 Use the first row for column headers, start data in row 2.
 This makes n8n's 'Append Row' action work cleanly.
 Format headers with bold and freeze the top row for easy navigation.

-Submit a test lead through your form, watch it appear in Google Sheets, verify Slack notification arrives, check that formulas (if any) calculate correctly.
+Submit a test deal through your form, watch it appear in Google Sheets, verify Slack notification arrives, check that formulas (if any) calculate correctly.
 Adjust column mappings in n8n if data lands in wrong columns.

 Common questions about Google Sheets integration